 The Federal Highway Administration (FHWA) published the System Performance: Highway and Freight, Congestion Mitigation and Air Quality (CMAQ) Final Rule on January 18, 2017, with an effective date of May 20, 2017, followed by one year for implementation.
 Accordingly, state DOTs had until May 20, 2018 to initially set targets.
-The rule requires state DOTs to set targets for three performance measures concerning Highway and Freight: 1) Interstate Travel Time Reliability (TTR), 2) National Highway System (NHS) TTR, and 3) Freight Reliability (Truck Travel Time Reliability (TTR)).
+The rule requires state DOTs to set targets for four performance measures concerning Highway and Freight: 1) Interstate Travel Time Reliability (TTR), 2) National Highway System (NHS) TTR, 3) Greenhouse Gas Emissions, and 4) Freight Reliability (Truck Travel Time Reliability (TTTR)).
+In addition, the FHWA requires state DOTs to set three performance measures under the CMAQ Program: 1) Peak Hour Excessive Delay (PHED), 2) Mode Share, and 3) Emission Reductions.